jeremyleung521/LPATH/docs/api.rst

 The ``extract`` step allows you to extract successful trajectories from MD trajectories (or WE simulations) based on definitions from ``disretize``.

 .. argparse::
-   :module: mphat.argparser
+   :module: lpath.argparser
    :func: add_extract_args
-   :prog: mphat extract
+   :prog: lpath extract

-.. automodule:: mphat.extract
+.. automodule:: lpath.extract
     :members: